learn-co-curriculum/dsc-problems-data-science-can-solve/README.md

 ### Summary

-This lesson provides an application oriented, non-technical introduction to some popular business use cases for data science applications and practices.
-The approaches highlighted above will be covered in detail as we progress through the course.
+While you're going to learn to use a wide range of tools and techniques throughout this course, most of them will be used to predict a continuous value, to decide the most likely category for a value, to identify anomalies or to provide recommendations.